sara-meftah/SOTA-papers-Explainability-for-Neural-Natural-Langauge-Processing/README.md

 1. **Why should i trust you?: Explaining the predictions of any classifier.** - 2016 - Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining [paper](https://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf) [code](https://github.com/marcotcr/lime)
 2. **A causal framework for explaining the predictions of black-box sequence-to-sequence models.** - 2017 - Proceedings of the 2017 Conference on Empirical Methods in Natural Language Processing [paper](https://aclanthology.org/D17-1042.pdf) [code](https://github.com/marcotcr/lime)
+3. **( Not NLP) "Why Should You Trust My Explanation?"
+Understanding Uncertainty in LIME Explanations** - 2019 - Appearing at the International Conference on Machine Learning AI for Social Good Workshop [paper](https://arxiv.org/abs/1904.12991)
-3.  **An analysis of lime for text data.** - 2021 - Proceedings of the 24th International Conference on Artificial Intelligence and Statistics (AISTATS) 2021 [paper](http://proceedings.mlr.press/v130/mardaoui21a/mardaoui21a.pdf)
+4.  **An analysis of lime for text data.** - 2021 - Proceedings of the 24th International Conference on Artificial Intelligence and Statistics (AISTATS) 2021 [paper](http://proceedings.mlr.press/v130/mardaoui21a/mardaoui21a.pdf)
-4. **Explaining the explainer: A first theoretical analysis of LIME.** - 2020 - Proceedings of the 23th International Conference on Artificial Intelligence and Statistics (AISTATS) 2020 [paper](http://proceedings.mlr.press/v108/garreau20a/garreau20a.pdf)
+5. **Explaining the explainer: A first theoretical analysis of LIME.** - 2020 - Proceedings of the 23th International Conference on Artificial Intelligence and Statistics (AISTATS) 2020 [paper](http://proceedings.mlr.press/v108/garreau20a/garreau20a.pdf)
-5. **( Not NLP) Fooling lime and shap: Adversarial attacks on post hoc explanation methods** - 2020 - Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society [paper](https://dl.acm.org/doi/pdf/10.1145/3375627.3375830) [official code](https://github.com/dylan-slack/Fooling-LIME-SHAP)
+6. **( Not NLP) Fooling lime and shap: Adversarial attacks on post hoc explanation methods** - 2020 - Proceedings of the AAAI/ACM Conference on AI, Ethics, and Society [paper](https://dl.acm.org/doi/pdf/10.1145/3375627.3375830) [official code](https://github.com/dylan-slack/Fooling-LIME-SHAP)
-6. **Deterministic Local Interpretable Model-Agnostic Explanations for Stable Explainability.** - 2021 - Special Issue Advances in Explainable Artificial Intelligence (XAI) [paper](https://aclanthology.org/D18-1259/) [code](https://www.mdpi.com/2504-4990/3/3/27/htm)  [site](https://github.com/rehmanzafar/dlime_experiments)
+7. **Deterministic Local Interpretable Model-Agnostic Explanations for Stable Explainability.** - 2021 - Special Issue Advances in Explainable Artificial Intelligence (XAI) [paper](https://aclanthology.org/D18-1259/) [code](https://www.mdpi.com/2504-4990/3/3/27/htm)  [site](https://github.com/rehmanzafar/dlime_experiments)
-7. **Perturbing Inputs for Fragile Interpretations in Deep Natural Language Processing.** - 2021 - Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP [paper](https://aclanthology.org/2021.blackboxnlp-1.33.pdf) [code](https://github.com/qdata/textattack-fragile-interpretations)
+8. **Perturbing Inputs for Fragile Interpretations in Deep Natural Language Processing.** - 2021 - Proceedings of the Fourth BlackboxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP [paper](https://aclanthology.org/2021.blackboxnlp-1.33.pdf) [code](https://github.com/qdata/textattack-fragile-interpretations)

 #### [Supervised Rationalization](#content)